TEJASbuddy/ALLProjects/README.md

 # FAKE NEWS DETECTION USING MACHINE LEARNING

   Project Prerequisites

+You have to take sample Data to check the code and then you can integrate and Database you want whether it can be of Twitter, FaceBook, BBC news or Google.

 You’ll need to install the following libraries with pip:

 pip install numpy pandas sklearn